 The late Norm Macdonald left fans a surprise stand-up special

-Actor and comedian Norm Macdonald, who was well known for his 16 years with Saturday Night Live, shot a secret standup performance in his living room before he died last year at 61.
+Actor and comedian Norm Macdonald, who was well known as a Saturday Night Live star in the 1990s, shot a secret standup performance in his living room before he died last year at 61.
 His producing partner said Macdonald wanted to have another appearance for his fans should his health take a turn for the worst.

 Known for his sarcasm, dry humor and witty comebacks, Macdonald's work was enjoyed by millions of viewers over his nearly 30 years in comedy before he succumbed to cancer on Sept.
 14, 2021.